Nearly all common freshwater aquarium small egg-laying fish are referred to as shoal fish.

 - In biology, any group of fish that stay together for social reasons is shoaling, and if the group is swimming in the same direction in a coordinated manner, they are schooling.

-Buying 7 or more beautiful little egg-layer shoal fish can be quite expensive, even prohibitive at today’s prices.
+Buying seven or more beautiful little egg-layer shoal fish can be quite expensive, even prohibitive at today’s prices.
 But as a result of your breeding efforts, the pleasure and feeling of accomplishment you can derive from a large show tank displaying large shoals of brightly colored species increases tenfold.

 Even the simplest varieties continue to reveal unknown characteristics after years of care!
 To gain real pleasure from your fish, you should stick to limited varieties at a time, kept in greater numbers.
 Beginners find this difficult: but much deeper pleasure comes from detailed study, several species at a time, truly becoming an expert along with the interaction of supporting species like bottom feeders and livebearers.

-The breeding, rearing and finally the life span behavior, can only be truly experienced when one experiences a species from birth to rebirth than in an aquarium environment.
+The breeding, rearing, and finally the life span behavior, can only be truly experienced when one experiences a species from birth to rebirth than in an aquarium environment.
 The spectacle of conglomerations of many species thrown together without thought or plan becomes confusing and in many cases can result in a potential long term hobbyist finding his aquarium has become an empty tank in a yard sale.

-As you meet other aquarists with similar interests, you can concentrate or specialize on one species, while they concentrate on another, then trade 9 or so of the healthiest offspring for your respective show tanks.
+As you meet other aquarists with similar interests, you can concentrate or specialize on one species, while they concentrate on another, then trade nine or so of the healthiest offspring for your respective show tanks.
 This can result in hours of discussions covering interesting facts you have learned breeding and rearing your species!

-- Communication with other aquarists is vital to growing your knowledge in the hobby.
+- Communication with other aquarists is vital to growing your knowledge of the hobby.
 Aquarium associations are a great place to find friends with similar interests and a great place to find local experts with just the detailed advice you are looking for.
 You can find advice about breeding a particular species, or what to do when certain problems arise.

 - You will be surprised at how your interest and dedication to learning as much about the hobby is piqued when faced with the friendly computation of networking with people of similar interests.

 Most shoal fish require a planted aquarium and will withdraw infrequently into the plant growth, but also prefer uncluttered water.
-Some area in every community tank should be left free of plants and rock outcroppings, either planted sparsely or only with short or small plants.
+Some areas in every community tank should be left free of plants and rock outcroppings, either planted sparsely or only with short or small plants.
 If the fish are disturbed they still have the opportunity of disappearing among the plants.
 However, you have the maximum opportunity of seeing your shoals of fish in full view if these open areas are in full view of the front of the aquarium.

 Most species of shoal fish can be kept in well-aged tap water, even those whose breeding water needs are complicated.
 Most exceptions are imported fish, which must be more carefully handled anyway, and are not recommended as a breeding project and not recommended for community aquariums.
 Do not expect your fish to breed within the show tank or community aquarium environment.